chiefy/chiefy.github.io/src/posts/2016-02-24-wercker-seneca-ecs-tutorial-part-3.md

 ---
 Among the many players in the continious integration SaaS providers, I recently discovered Wercker:

-| Build apps faster.
+> Build apps faster.
 Release often.
 Automate all the things.

-The following is the second of a two-part tutorial on how to use Wercker along with Hashicorp's Terraform and AWS Elastic Container Service (ECS) to easily deploy minimal docker services.
-If you haven't, please start with [the first installment]() and then continue here.
+The following is the third of a three-part tutorial on how to use Wercker along with Hashicorp's Terraform and AWS Elastic Container Service (ECS) to easily deploy minimal docker services.
+If you haven't, please start with [the first installment](/easily-deploy-a-seneca-microservice-to-ecs-with-wercker-and-terraform-part-i/) and then continue here.

+This is the final step in our deployment chain.
+In the previous parts of this tutorial, we have learened how to use Wercker's `yaml` configuration to orchestrate a local development environment, create a build artifact with the *build* pipeline and push our artifact as a docker image to DockerHub.

 # Creating an ECS Cluster With Terraform
 As previously stated, we will be creating real, live, money-costing AWS infrastructure.
 You will need a valid AWS keypair which has "PowerUser" rights.
 Once again, unless you want to be charged hourly fees, you must destroy any resources you create with this tutorial.
 Fortunately [Terraform](https://www.terraform.io/) from [Hashicorp](https://www.hashicorp.com/) makes this all very, very easy.

-In order to deploy docker containers to AWS with Wercker, we eed to standup and provision an AWS ECS cluster.
+In order to deploy docker containers to AWS with Wercker, we need to stand up and provision an AWS ECS cluster.
 The cloned project contains a submodule `terraform/ecs` which is a [fork of terraform-amazon-ecs](https://github.com/Capgemini/terraform-amazon-ecs).

 If you don't already, make sure to setup an `awscli` profile with your credentials: